ChrisMagliano/EDA_UEFA_Champions_League/README.md

 ### Exploratory Data Analysis
 Exploratory Data Analysis (EDA) process consists of exploring the dataset to answer key questions, such as:
+- Which teams have been the most successful in terms of wins, finals appearances, and consistent performance?
+- Which countries have produced the most successful teams?
+- How do teams' performances differ when playing at home versus away?
+- What are the trends in match attendance over the years, and how do they vary by country or venue?

 ## Results and findings